Cost: $2.5 million

-The stadium currently boasts a seating capacity of 30,199.
-The first game played at Kelly-Shorts stadium was a Homecoming victory won against Illinois State on November 4, 1972.
-This was the first collegiate game played on Astroturf in Michigan.
-Since 1972 the turf has been replaced three times, in 1983, 1993, and with FieldTurf artificial grass in 2004.
+The first game played at Perry Shorts Stadium was a Homecoming victory over Illinois State on November 4, 1972.
+This was the first collegiate game played on AstroTurf in Michigan.
+Since 1972, the turf has been replaced three times, in 1983, 1993, and with FieldTurf artificial grass in 2004.
 In 1986, a $140,000 scoreboard complete with a full-color message center was erected at the south end of the stadium.
 In addition, Kelly/Shorts also received a new auxiliary scoreboard in the north end zone.
 A $550,000 renovation to the locker room complex was completed prior to the start of the 1996 season.

 The stadium was expanded following the 1997 football season as a part of a $28 million athletic facilities expansion that included the construction of the Indoor Athletic Complex.
 A total of 10,000 seats were added and the old press box was replaced by a two-tiered press box.
-The lower deck features nine guest suites and the upper deck will serve the media from radio, television and newspaper.
-Coaches' booths and game operations are on this level.
+The lower deck featured nine guest suites and the upper deck offered space for radio, television, and newspaper media.
+Coaches' booths and game operations are also on this level.
 Beginning in 2004, multiple upgrades to the stadium were made including FieldTurf (2004), new lighting (2006), a video scoreboard (2007), and the addition of the Chippewas Varsity Shop (2009).